In this article

 Chase Sapphire Reserve®

 The Chase Sapphire Reserve® is a strong premium card if you care about earning points or benefits when you travel.
-Despite the $550 annual fee, the $300 travel credit, Priority Pass membership, and travel insurances make the card worth considering.
+Despite the $795 annual fee, the $300 travel credit, Priority Pass membership, and over $2,700 in annual cardmember value make the card worth considering.

 Read the full review